Construction Accident Attorney in Buffalo

 Contractors who fail to fulfill the duty to keep their construction sites safe for employees, pedestrians, and motorists could be required to compensate victims for medical bills and rehabilitation costs, lost wages, pain and suffering, emotional distress, and property damage.

-What kind of settlement or verdict can I expect for my own construction accident claim?
+What kind of settlement or verdict can I expect from a construction accident claim?

 The type of settlement or damages award that a plaintiff can expect to recover when filing a construction accident claims depends on a number of factors, including whether he or she was an employee at the construction site, the type of claim being filed, the severity of the injuries involved, and whether the accident was the result of negligence.
 To get a better idea of the settlement you could receive in your own case, please contact one of our dedicated Buffalo construction accident lawyers at your earliest convenience.